 Before the Great Depression, the Ocean State was a textile industry giant.
 In fact, Rhode Island is the birthplace of textile manufacturing in the US.
-However, after the 1929 fiscal crisis, most textile factories relocated to the southern US states leaving abandoned factories behind, most of which are now renovated apartments, offices, museums and low-income, elderly, housing units.
+However, after 1929's “Black Tuesday,” most textile factories relocated to the southern US states, leaving abandoned factories behind, most of which are now renovated apartments, offices, museums, and low-income or elderly housing units.

 Small businesses (SMBs) are also a vital part of the Rhode Island economy.
-They employ over half of the state’s workforce.
-However, since the onset of the Covid-19 pandemic in 2020, many SMBs especially in the accommodation and food services sectors have been affected by lockdowns and were on the verge of closing down.
-The state government pledged $100 million in emergency financial support to help businesses with reopening, adaptation and fixed costs through direct grants.
+They employ over half the state’s workforce.
+However, since the onset of the COVID-19 pandemic in 2020, many SMBs, especially in the accommodation and food services sectors, have suffered from lockdowns and were on the verge of closing down.
+The state government pledged $100 million in emergency financial support to help businesses with reopening, adaptation, and fixed costs through direct grants.

 Here are 15 interesting statistics on small businesses in Rhode Island: